-In 1997, Dr. Mikirova joined the Riordan Clinic.
+In 1997 Dr. Mikirova joined the Riordan Clinic.
 At that time the Riordan Clinic concentrated on nontoxic, adjunctive cancer care.
-The foundation of this project is RECNAC (Research Encompassing Novel Approaches to Cancer, CANCER spelled backward) with the goal to reverse the ever-growing trends of cancer by identifying nontoxic adjunctive treatment modalities in the care of cancer patients.
-The team went on to make many discoveries regarding the use of intermittent high-dose IVC and conducted a clinical trial demonstrating the safety and effectiveness of continuous IVC.
+The foundation of this project is RECNAC (Research Encompassing Novel Approaches to Cancer, or CANCER spelled backwards) with the goal to reverse the growing trends of cancer by identifying nontoxic adjunctive treatment modalities in the care of cancer patients.
+The team went on to make many discoveries regarding the use of intermittent high-dose IVC and conducted clinical trials demonstrating the safety and effectiveness of continuous IVC.

 Dr. Mikirova has published more than 50 papers in the area of nutrients as biological response modifiers and 50 articles in the area of bio-medical aspects of solar radiation.
 Her areas of research focus include: the effect of high dosage intravenous vitamin C on inflammation, cytokines, angiogenesis and viral infection; potential of using high dose intermittent and continuous IVC as the adjuvant therapy to treat cancer; effect of nutrients on the levels of progenitor and stem cells in circulation; energy metabolism and functioning of mitochondria in cancer and normal cells; effects of micronutrient supplementation on cardiovascular risk factors; and effectiveness of chelation therapy in clearing toxic heavy metals from the body.